vulpo-dev/auth/guides/docs/03-develop/02-auth-shell.md

 ```

-### Authscreen
+### Auth screen
 You can pass a custom authentication screen to the `<AuthSchell />` that will be rendered instead.
-The `authscreen` is the compoent that will be rendered when a user is not authenticated.
+The `auth screen` is the component that will be rendered when a user is not authenticated.

-1. Create your `authscreen`
+1. Create your `auth screen`
 ```tsx
 // Auth contains all of the authentication screens,
 // it also handles routing, flags and error handling